elunna/nerfhack-changelog/README.md

 * Bloody doors are more difficult to open and close.

 ### Traps
-* Polytraps disappear with 1 in 7 chance when a monster steps on one.
+* Polytraps always disappear whenever a monster steps on one.
 * Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
 * Anti-magic fields block spellcasting for the player and monsters
 * Anti-magic fields also block wand zapping